Experiences 21 July 2022

 Unique Nature Reserves to Explore on the Islands of Guernsey

-L’Eree Headland & Lihou
+L’Eree Headland and Lihou

-Wandering along the shingle bank, you will also see the Colin Best Nature Reserve and the Claire Mare area, both owned by La Société Guernesiaise, with the latter being considered one of the best birding sites on the Island, thanks to a cleverly positioned bird hide.
+Wandering along the shingle bank, you will also see the Colin Best Nature Reserve and the Claire Mare area, both owned by La Société Guernesiaise, with the latter being considered one of the best birding sites on the island, thanks to a cleverly positioned bird hide.
 All in all, over 150 different species of birds have been identified here, making it a paradise for ornithologists.
 Bring your binoculars and add your discoveries to the bird book that can be found in the hide.

-The site also stretches out over Lihou Island, a small island accessible from Guernsey by a causeway, visible only at low tide, with many wild flowers and rare species of seaweed.
-Nearby is also Le Creux ès Faies Passage Tomb (neolithic tomb) and Fort Saumarez watch tower (not open to the public).
+The site also stretches out over Lihou Island, a small island accessible from Guernsey by a causeway which is only visible at low tide.
+Lihou has many wild flowers and rare species of seaweed - just make sure to cross within safe time of the rising tide by checking the causeway opening times.

-This protected zone is made up of the western coast of Alderney and the adjacent shallow waters and islets.
-The area comprises diverse and inter-related ecosystems such as sandy beaches with shingle banks, rock pools, sandbars, and rocky marine and pebble beach shores.
-The rocky islets are a very important bird breeding place.
-A large population of northern gannets nests on the Garden Rocks and Ortac.
+The rocky islets are a very important bird breeding place, with a large population of northern gannets nesting on the Garden Rocks and Ortac.
 It is also home to a wonderful seal colony to the north of Burhou Island, as well as lobsters, bass and plaice.
 The site hosts about 100 varieties of seaweeds which play an important role in preserving these species.

 Herm, Jethou and The Humps

-Herm is a wonderful place to visit, just 20mins by ferry from St Peter Port harbour.
-Not only is it a popular spot for sun worshipers, but also a very biodiverse environment.
-The Ramsar site comprises of Herm Island, nearby Jethou and The Humps to form a shallow marine ecosystem.
-This small archipelago has an exceptionally large tidal range of up to 10 metres and is home to several species, from Atlantic Grey Seal and Basking Shark to Sea Bass and Black Sea Bream and nine species of bird including the famous Puffin.
+The Ramsar site here is a shallow marine ecosystem, comprises Herm Island, nearby Jethou and The Humps.
+This small archipelago has an exceptionally large tidal range of up to 10 metres and is home to several species, from Atlantic grey seals and basking sharks to sea bass, Black Sea bream and nine species of bird including the famous puffin.

 The Gouliot Headland, Sark

-Other Places to Explore Nature in Guernsey
+Other places to explore nature in Guernsey

 Exclusive Offers